Shire of Towong

-The Shire of Towong is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
+The Shire of Towong (/ˈtaʊɒŋ/; first syllable to rhyme with wow) is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
 It covers an area of 6675 km2 and in August 2021 had a population of 6,223.

-It includes the towns of Corryong, Tallangatta, Cudgewa, Bethanga, Bellbridge, Walwa, Tintaldra and Towong.
+It includes the service towns of Corryong and Tallangatta and the rural towns of Bethanga, Bellbridge, Cudgewa, Dartmouth, Eskdale, Mitta Mitta, Tintaldra and Walwa.

+The shire is nestled between Australia's highest peaks, from Mount Bogong near Eskdale Spur to the foothills of Mount Kosciuszko at Tom Groggin.
+It is also home to Pine Mountain, reportedly the largest monolith in Australia.
+The Shire is bordered by the Murray River to the north and the Mitta Mitta River in the south.

-The Shire is governed and administered by the Towong Shire Council; its seat of local government and administrative centre is located at the council headquarters in Tallangatta, it also has a service centre located in Corryong.
+The Shire is governed and administered by the Towong Shire Council.
+Its seat of local government and administrative centre is located at the council headquarters in Tallangatta; it also has a service centre located in Corryong.

 History

 The first entity known as the "Shire of Towong" was formed in 1874.
 It occupied the same region as the modern LGA.
 In October 1920 the eastern part of the shire was severed to form the Shire of Upper Murray.
 No longer containing the Towong locality, the Shire of Towong was renamed the Shire of Tallangatta in 1974.

-As part of the substantial local government reforms of 1994, the Shire of Towong was created anew by amalgamating the Shires of Tallangatta and Upper Murray and is known as Towong Shire Council.
+As part of the substantial local government reforms of 1994, the Shire of Towong was created anew by amalgamating the Shires of Tallangatta and Upper Murray.

 Towong Shire's predecessor LGAs (green) as they were in 1994.
 The administrative centres of the former LGAs are marked by green dots.